 Andy Starkis is a professor emeritus.
-He taught Writing for Lawyers, Business Associations and coached the Appellate Advocacy Team with Professor Peter Malaguti.
+He taught Writing for Lawyers, Business Associations and coached Massachusetts School of Law's Appellate Advocacy Team.
 He received his A.B. from Colby College and his J.D. from Boston College Law School.
 He practices in Milford, Massachusetts.
 Mr. Starkis taught at Massachusetts School of Law as an adjunct faculty member before he joined the full-time faculty.